lubranoa/google-homepage/README.md

 # Google Homepage Recreation
 ## Description
-Recreation of the Google home page from [web.archive.org](https://web.archive.org/web/20191130234759/https://www.google.com/).
-Does nothing but look and function like the page.
+[Recreation](https://lubranoa.github.io/google-homepage/) of the Google home page from [web.archive.org](https://web.archive.org/web/20191130234759/https://www.google.com/).
+Does nothing but look like the page.
 Links and buttons are dead links.
+Not optmized for mobile.

 ## Skills Used:
 * HTML